silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/DSE-Glic.md

 ### Address Pattern

 The address pattern is the pattern of the data chunks that are produced and consumed by the AlImps.
-The address pattern is a list of integers pairs that indicates the address of the data chunk and the cycle when the data chunk is produced or consumed.
+The address pattern is a list of three integers that indicates the address of the data chunk, the cycle at which the data chunk is produced or consumed, and the channel from/to which the data chuck is sent or received.
 The address pattern is used to determine the data dependency between the AlImps and to schedule the SDF graph.
+In this step, the concept of channel is ignored because the buffers are ideal, but it will come up in later stages.

-## NoC Channel Model
+## Model

 ![NoC Channel Model](DSE-Glic/noc_model.png).